Terms and Conditions

 22. Pocket Money (payment from Camp)

-a) Reimbursement for the full pocket money indicated on the brochure insert and as confirmed in your online personal placement profile will be awarded based upon the following criteria of days worked - 63 days for Camp, 70 days for Day Camps.
+a) Reimbursement for the full pocket money indicated in your online personal placement profile will be awarded based upon the following criteria of days worked - 63 days for Camp, 70 days for Day Camps.
 If you do not work the full amount of days indicated above for your respective programme, you will be awarded your pocket money on a pro-rated basis upon the number of days you actually worked.
 If you leave the programme for any reason, you will also only be given pro-rated pocket money based upon your actual days worked.
-This pocket money payment includes the refund of deposit payments you paid to Camp America prior to your departure.
+This pocket money payment includes the refund of payments you paid to Camp America prior to your departure.

 b) In some few instances taxation may be deducted from the amount of after camp payment you receive.
 You can claim this money back from the United States Government and you will receive the refund in December.
 Camp America will assist you in obtaining this refund by referring you to a commercial tax assistance company who will charge for their services.